The SEND Code of Practice 2015 says:

 The legal duty is contained within:

-Education, Health and Care (EHC) plans
+Education, Health and Care (EHC) needs assessments and plans

 Assessment